Our perfect Austria Itinerary for 10 days includes detailed info about how to get around and recommended things to do in Austria.

 Take a U-Bahn (U4) to Landstraße and walk a bit to Hundertwasser house.
 Admire the unusually beautiful house of Austria’s artist Friedensreich Hundertwasser and know more about the artist at Kunst Haus Wien.

-Take a tram 1 to reach Prater Wien, the world’s oldest amusement park.
-The park is open 24X7 and the entry is free.
+Take tram 1 to reach Prater Wien, the world’s oldest amusement park.
+The park is open 24X7 and entry is free.
 The individual attractions and rides are charged.
 Vienna Giant Ferris Wheel (Riesenrad) is Vienna’s trademark and a must-take ride at Prater.
 The ride costs € 12 per adult and € 5 per child.

 End your day with dinner at Rollercoaster Restaurant.
 It’s unique and one of the best places in Vienna to dine with kids.